Me-Myself-But-Not-I/PacUI/README.md

 ## Required Dependencies
 PacUI requires that python is installed.
 PacUI was made with python 3.14, it is recommeded to use the latest version of python at the time of use.
+PacUI uses the "pacman" package manager as a base, and APTUI uses apt, the respective manager is required for PacUI/APTUI to function.

 ## Notes
 The .py files (PacUI.py and APTUI.py) are terminal based, additional files will be added for a button based UI.